RyanSieglerKX/tutorials/KDB-X/Modules/kurl_REST.md

 ## Part 6: Downloading and Parsing Data

-Now for the magic moment - let's download our CSV and transform it into a kdb+ table!
+Now for the magic moment - let's download our CSV and transform it into a KDB-X table!

 ### 📥 Download from GCS